peter-mcconnell/petermcconnell.com/content/posts/hugo.md

  - free templates.
 I'm no designer
  - static web asset output is fine.
 I'm not building a backend
  - this project should be as low effort as possible
      - so; no html / css / js where possible
+     - also; automated deploys on push to $branch
+        - ideally I don't need to maintain ci to do this. lowest poss. effort
  - as cheap to host as possible. free, ideally

+In summary I want to only write page content.
+No code.
+No pipelines.
+No buttons to click.
+But I still want uri's, the abililty to render rich media and a pretty template that I need to do nothing with.
+And I'd like to not pay for any of it.

 ### static web files